Recruited: May 1943

 Denise laid low, finding a safe house in the fishing village of Villefranche‐sur‐Mer, just east of Nice; for some weeks she only ventured out occasionally to visit a salon to re‐dye her hair (she became a blonde after finding out the police had her photograph).
 Not daring to return to Lyon, she cut her ties and moved to Toulouse in the new year, where a new SOE agent, George Starr, had just arrived.
 He offered Denise a job working for his own WHEELWRIGHT circuit, setting her up at Agen as his courier.

-Starr had no wireless operator to contact London, and relied on help from the neighbouring PRUNUS circuit in Toulouse, run by 21‐year‐old organiser Maurice Pertschuk.
-Denise thought he looked like a shabby imitation of French actor Jean‐Louis Barrault, and later described him in unflattering terms: "very thin, looks half‐dead, face as if cut in wood, filthy dirty hair falling over his nose, could easily pass as French".
+Starr had no wireless operator to contact London and relied on help from the neighbouring PRUNUS circuit in Toulouse, run by 21‐year‐old organiser Maurice Pertschuk.
+Denise thought he looked like a shabby imitation of French actor Jean‐Louis Barrault and later described him in unflattering terms: "very thin, looks half‐dead, face as if cut in wood, filthy dirty hair falling over his nose, could easily pass as French".
 They started to meet regularly at a café in the city, but on Monday 12 April he looked more worried than usual.
 A few hours later he was arrested, and within a week his whole network was put out of action.

 Without his monthly funding from Pertschuk Starr was penniless, and his only hope was to send Denise to Spain for help.
 On 29 April she said goodbye to her organiser – who was now looking a "terrible mess" – and headed for the border town of Cier‐de‐Luchon.
 Clad in a short jacket and with bare legs she nearly froze crossing the Pyrenees at night, but after seventeen hours of hiking through the snow she and her two guides arrived at the Spanish village of Bausen.
 The police immediately questioned her and confiscated Starr's report for London, but her papers were forwarded to the British consul, who met her for dinner.
 He gave her authorisation to reach Madrid and Gibraltar, and she arrived in England on 21 May, barely three weeks after leaving Starr.

 Denise's introduction to SOE's French Section turned out to be something of an anti‐climax, as no‐one in Baker Street knew what to do with her.
 Although she convinced them that Starr needed help, recruiting officer Selwyn Jepson judged that she would be pushing her luck and endangering the lives of others by returning to the field, and advised that she was "too blown" to go back to France.
-To make things worse, the French Section's deputy, Nicholas Bodington, began complaining that she was causing a security risk by hanging around their offices at Orchard Court and needed "to be disposed of" immediately, suggesting she should be "let loose into civilian life" and found a job with "something like the Ministry of Information, or the BBC".
+To make things worse, one of the French Section's staff, Nicholas Bodington, began complaining that she was causing a security risk by hanging around their offices at Orchard Court and needed "to be disposed of" immediately, suggesting she should be "let loose into civilian life" and found a job with "something like the Ministry of Information, or the BBC".

 Exasperated by F Section's objections to sending her back, Denise forcefully argued that she'd lived in Agen for months under the name of "Katrine Bernard" without attracting any Gestapo attention, and if anything Starr was at this moment in more danger, walking around speaking French with an obvious English accent.
 It took another month before Jepson changed his mind, finally being persuaded that by the time she finished training, her name would have probably dropped off the Gestapo's wanted lists.
 However, according to another agent she remained contemptuous of SOE and its conduct, only promising to "do her work in the Field to the best of her ability, in the hope that she will live through it and tell us all, afterwards, what she thinks of us".